 Campuswide approaches to safety and the practice of physical distancing are important because individuals can be without symptoms and still be COVID-19 positive.
 Individuals who have been authorized to return to campus must conduct symptom monitoring every day before coming to campus or leaving their residence hall room.
-Daily symptom monitoring is mandatory and it is the individual’s responsibility to comply.
+Daily symptom monitoring is mandatory for students coming to/living on campus (remote only students do NOT need to enter symptoms in the symptom assessment tool) and it is the individual’s responsibility to comply.
 It is our shared duty as a community to act responsibly.
 A student who does not live in Vanderbilt housing must be free of ANY symptoms related to COVID-19 to be on campus or participate in activities on campus.
 A student who lives on campus must be free of ANY symptoms related to COVID-19 to participate in activities on campus.

 According to the CDC, symptoms may appear 2 to 14 days after exposure to the virus.
 These symptoms or combinations of symptoms include:

 - Muscle or body aches

 - New loss of taste or smell

 A symptom assessment tool has been created within the existing VandySafe app for daily self-monitoring.
 You can also access the symptom assessment tool at: http://vu.edu/symptoms.
 The use of this tool is mandatory for students coming to/living on campus (remote only students do NOT need to enter symptoms in the symptom assessment tool) beginning August 10 to prepare for campus arrival.
 In the event that symptoms are accidentally entered in the app incorrectly or a student has been cleared by student, or if you are experiencing any technical issues, please email email@example.com between the hours of 8 a.m. and 5 p.m. for assistance.